geocodeearth/elasticsearch-bash-utils/README.md

 This is a collection of useful scripts for working with Elasticsearch on the command line.
-They aren't the prettiest tools out there, but they provide information-dense and accurate information crucial to montioring real live production Elasticsearch instances.
+They aren't the prettiest tools out there, but they provide information-dense and accurate information crucial to managing real live production Elasticsearch instances.

 These scripts were originally made for use with the [Pelias Geocoder](https://pelias.io), but are _mostly_ general purpose.